yoshikawa/dns/README.md

 # DNS

-dns is a library written in Go for TUN/TAP interfaces.
+dns is a library written in Go for Domain Name Server.

 ## Supported Platforms